Cherry Bekaert: Acquisitions

-Between 2023 and 2025, Cherry Bekaert executed a series of strategic acquisitions to expand its geographic footprint and service offerings:
+Starting in 2023, Cherry Bekaert has executed a series of strategic acquisitions to expand its geographic footprint and service offerings:

 In 2023, the Firm acquired Legier & Co. in June, MCM CPAs & Advisors in August, and PKF Mueller in October, enhancing its presence in Louisiana, Kentucky, Florida, and Illinois.

 In August 2024, Cherry Bekaert acquired Kerr Consulting, a leading Sage reseller and cloud technology provider, strengthening its ERP and outsourced accounting capabilities.
 In October 2024, the firm acquired ArcherPoint, a Microsoft Certified Solutions Partner, and Suite Engine, a developer of Microsoft Dynamics 365 Business Central applications.
 In December 2024, Cherry Bekaert acquired Katz Nannis + Solomon, a Boston-based firm specializing in audit, tax, and advisory services.

+In June 2025, Cherry Bekaert acquired Spicer Jeffries LLP, a Denver‑based CPA firm specializing in audit, tax, accounting, and consulting services for the securities and asset management industry, thereby expanding the Firm’s financial services capabilities and presence in the Rocky Mountain region.
 In August 2025, the firm acquired Jameson & Company CPAs, a Massachusetts-based firm focused on outsourced accounting for federal contractors and grantees.
+In October 2025, Cherry Bekaert acquired Herbein + Company, Inc., a Pennsylvania-based CPA advisory firm, marking the Firm’s entry into Pennsylvania and expanding its reach across the northeastern, mid-Atlantic, and midwestern regions.

+In January 2026, Cherry Bekaert acquired Tarsus, an accounting and advisory firm headquartered in Washington, D.C., expanding its outsourced accounting and CFO advisory capabilities.
+In February 2026, Cherry Bekaert acquired Richardson Kontogouris Emerson LLP (RKE), a Los Angeles–based public accounting and advisory firm, strengthening its presence on the West Coast.
+In June 2026, the Firm acquired Calvetti Ferguson, a Houston-based accounting and advisory firm, expanding their Texas and Nashville footprint.